json5/json5/README.md

   - `quote`: A String representing the quote character to use when serializing strings.

+### JSON5.patch()

+Receives a JSON5 string and the new JS object that it needs to reppresent, while preserving existing comments.

+#### Syntax
+    JSON5.patch(json5Text, jsObject)

+#### Parameters
+- `json5Text`: A string containing valid JSON5 content
+- `jsObject`: The object that needs to reflected by the returned JSON5 string

 #### Return value
 A JSON5 string representing the value.